DigitalBrewLLC/simplySteepedBlog/README.md

 # [SimplySteeped](https://www.simplysteeped.com/)

 Welcome to the GitHub repository for SimplySteeped!
-This blog is dedicated to all things tea, from brewing techniques, tea guides, tea innovations, trends, and more.
+This blog is dedicated to all things tea, including brewing techniques, guides, innovations, trends, and more.
 Whether you're a seasoned tea connoisseur or just starting your tea journey, this blog aims to provide valuable insights, tips, and engaging content for all tea lovers.

-## About the Blog ~ My Passion Project
+## About the Blog ~ My Passion Project ~ Digital Marketing/SEO POC

-SimplySteeped was created out of a passion for tea and a desire to share that passion with a broader audience.
+SimplySteeped was created from a passion for tea and a desire to share that passion with a broader audience.
 Here, you'll find posts covering:

-- Detailed tea reviews and spotlights for lesser known teas
+- Detailed tea reviews and spotlights for lesser-known teas
 - Brewing guides for different types of tea
 - Insights into tea culture, history, and trends across the world
 - DIY tea recipes and blends